"We don't always know why something is happening, we just need to know that we will survive!"

 She is the founder of Silver Liming Foundation, a non-profit that spreads kindness one gesture at a time.
 Silver Liming is important to Laurie because it is an outlet that allows her to honor those who helped her, while helping others in need.

 Janine is a human resources executive and has been in the HR field for more than 25 years.
 Currently, she is employed as Executive Vice President, Human Resources, at Northstar Travel Group.
+Janine earned a BS degree in Psychology from the University of Scranton and an MA in Industrial/Organizational Psychology from Montclair State University

 Laurie and Janine are long-term friends.
 When Laurie spoke about starting the Silver Liming Foundation during brunch several years back, Janine knew immediately that she wanted to take part in this worthwhile endeavor.
 Working with a fabulous team and being part of making a difference has been incredibly meaningful and rewarding for Janine.
+Janine is married and has 2 children.

 DaLynn Barker Feely

 DaLynn has worked in the financial industry for more than 20 years.
 She is currently a Director at Asurion and previously served as a Special Agent in the FBI’s New York Office investigating white collar crime.
 DaLynn earned her undergraduate degree at Texas A&M University and an M.B.A. from Vanderbilt University.
-She is married and has three amazing stepsons.
+She is married and has three sons.

 DaLynn joined Silver Liming Foundation after searching for a way to give back locally.
 Laurie taught DaLynn’s stepsons when they were in elementary school and made a huge impact on them as an educator and mentor.
 Since joining the Board of the Silver Liming, DaLynn and her family have taken many opportunities to participate in service projects together and give back to those in need.